1901 Chicago mayoral election

-In the Chicago mayoral election of 1901, Democrat Carter Harrison Jr. was reelected to a third term, defeating Republican candidate Elbridge Hanecy by a 9.5% margin of victory.
+In the Chicago mayoral election of 1901, Democrat Carter Harrison IV was reelected to a third term, defeating Republican nominee Elbridge Hanecy by a 9.5% margin of victory.

 The election took place on April 2.
 Until 2019, no subsequent election had more candidates running on its ballot.

 Ahead of the election, there were competitive races to receive the two major party's nominations at their municipal nominating conventions.
 Mayor Harrison was challenged for the Democratic Party nomination by former governor John Peter Altgeld.
 However, Altgeld was politically weaker than he once had been, and Harrison easily fended him off.
-In the March primary to elect the delegate's to the city's nominating convention, delegates supporting Harrison won a broad majority, and Harrison won the party's nomination by acclamation at its nominating convention.
+In the March indirect primary to elect the delegates to the city's nominating convention, delegates supporting Harrison won a broad majority.
+At the convention, Harrison received the party's nomination by acclamation.
 The Republican Party had a large field of candidates seeking its nomination.
-Along with Elbridge Hanecy (who was a judge on the Circuit Court of Cook County, the two other front-running contenders for the Republican nomination were William Boldenweck and former alderman John Maynard Harlan.
-Other contenders that Henry beat were Judge Marcus Kavanaugh, Aldermen William Mavor, Frank T. Fowler, and former alderman Walter J. Raymer.
+Along with Hanecy (who was a judge on the Circuit Court of Cook County), the two other front-running contenders for the Republican nomination were Sanitary District of Chicago president William Boldenweck and former alderman John Maynard Harlan. and incumbent alderman Walter J. Raymer.
+Other contenders that Henry beat were Judge Marcus Kavanagh and aldermen William Mavor and Frank T. Fowler.
+Additionally, Alderman William Hale Thompson had initially declared his candidacy, but did not ultimately compete for the nomination at the convention.